-Discharge at Yarriambiack Creek at Murtoa AEP of flood Consequence / Impact Action Actions may include (but not limited to) evacuation, closure of roads, sandbagging, issue of warnings and who is responsible 1,743 ML/d (1.205 m) 5% AEP (20-year ARI) The flood extent shows several additional breakouts from the 10% AEP (10-year ARI) event, including: Between Schaches Road and Banyena Road Banyena Road is inundated at multiple locations Drillers Road is inundated at multiple locations (provides access to one property) Yarriambiack Drive is inundated at several locations Inundation of Roses Road has increased (isolation of one property in very close proximity to flood water) Moloneys Road inundation increased on the eastern side Increase in inundation extent downstream of Cemetery Road Inundation upstream of the Warracknabeal Weir Pool increases to a low area to the west Water breaks out of Yarriambiack Creek downstream of Warracknabeal Weir and enters the industrial area immediately north of the township.
-Morella Road inundated at several locations Overtopping of the Henty Highway south of Ryans Road Inundation in very close proximity (&lt;10m) to a property east of the Henty Highway north of Ryans Road isolated.
-Inundation depths have generally increased by 10-20cm in 10% AEP (10-year ARI) levels.
+Discharge at Yarriambiack Creek at Murtoa Consequence / Impact Action Actions may include (but not limited to) evacuation, closure of roads, sandbagging, issue of warnings and who is responsible 1,743 ML/d 5% (1.205 m) (20-yea ARI) The flood extent shows several additional breakouts from the 10% AEP (10-year ARI) event, including: Between Schaches Road and Banyena Road Banyena Road is inundated at multiple locations Drillers Road is inundated at multiple locations (provides access to one property) Yarriambiack Drive is inundated at several locations Inundation of Roses Road has increased (isolation of one property in very close proximity to flood water) Moloneys Road inundation increased by 10cm.
+Inundation of Ailsa Road increased on the eastern side Increase in inundation extent downstream of Cemetery Road Inundation upstream of the Warracknabeal Weir Pool increases to a low area to the west Water breaks out of Yarriambiack Creek downstream of Warracknabeal Weir and enters the industrial area immediately north of the township.
+Morella Road inundated at several locations Overtopping of the Henty Highway south of Ryans Road Inundation in very close proximity (<10m) to a property east of the Henty Highway immediately south of Ryans Road, potential to be flooded below floor.
+Property west of the Henty Highway north of Ryans Road isolated.
 Consider closing rural crossings of Yarriambiack Creek dependent on individual flood risk and monitoring inundation.
-Specific attention should be paid to: Banyena Road Drillers Road Moloneys Road Ailsa Road Provide specific warnings and construct Levee 09 protecting the industrial area north of Warracknabeal ( Provide specific warnings and provide sandbags to the property immediately north of Roses Road, west of Yarriambiack Creek.
+Specific attention should be paid to: Banyena Road Drillers Road Moloneys Road Ailsa Road Provide specific warnings and construct Levee 09 protecting the industrial area north of Warracknabeal (Provide specific warnings and provide sandbags to the property immediately north of Roses Road, west of Yarriambiack Creek.
 Provide specific warnings to residents north of Brim in close proximity to Ryans Road they are likely to be isolated and with one dwelling potentially subject to below floor inundation.
 Provide sandbags to property potentially inundated below floor on immediately south of Ryans Road (accessed on the eastern side of the Henty Highway) Continue to monitor and update residents of north of Roses Road they are likely to be inundated Continue to monitor and update residents of Dumbuoy Road they are likely to be isolated.
 Monitor water levels throughout the area and timing flows in at all streamflow gauges.